Dudu-Passoni/Pipes-Battle/README.md

 Um ataque falho será indicado pelo identificador * miss * no começo da frase, junto com a frase de resposta do oponente.

+For each attack launched, a function is called and calculates the chance of the attack being successful or not.

+A failed attack will be indicated by the *miss* identifier at the beginning of the phrase, along with the opponent's response phrase.

 ![Screenshot from 2024-05-30 21-32-00](https://github.com/Dudu-Passoni/Pipes-Battle/assets/115907714/02bce7a9-8899-4ab5-a4c6-460ea0b5252a)
 #
 Quando um jogador fica muito tempo para realizar um ataque, uma thread que conta o tempo é chamada para alertar o jogador de fazer seu ataque.

+When a player stays too long to perform an attack, a thread that counts down the time is called to alert the player to make their attack.

 ![Screenshot from 2024-05-30 21-32-41](https://github.com/Dudu-Passoni/Pipes-Battle/assets/115907714/14ebb828-94ad-4c96-88ab-abb114f961f8)

 #
 Quando algum jogador chega a 0 de vida, uma tela de game over aparece e o jogo termina.

+When a player reaches 0 health, a game over screen appears and the game ends.

 ![Screenshot from 2024-05-30 21-37-43](https://github.com/Dudu-Passoni/Pipes-Battle/assets/115907714/3583fb7a-75a3-4e8a-9f28-eaf6a509384c)